Tutorial | Model monitoring in different contexts#

 The first two cases demonstrate model scoring and monitoring entirely within Dataiku:

-The last two demonstrate model monitoring within Dataiku in situations where model scoring is done outside Dataiku:
+The last two demonstrate model monitoring within Dataiku in situations where model scoring occurs outside Dataiku:

 Prerequisites#

-To focus on the choices of model monitoring in different contexts, we have simplified the configuration for these cases to the greatest degree possible.
+To focus on the choices of model monitoring in different contexts, this tutorial simplifies the configuration for these cases to the greatest degree possible.

 For any of the above cases, you’ll need: